ciflikli/css/content/intro.md

 ### I want to attend but I'm not sure my coding chops are good enough for [insert random criteria]

 Do come; it's for learning and fun!
-There will be beginner-level workshops and guidance will be available throughout the event by LSE faculty and post-docs.
+There will be beginner-level workshops for R and Python, and guidance will be available throughout the event by LSE faculty and post-docs.

 ### What's the Pre-Event (April 17)?